awsdocs/amazon-aurora-user-guide/doc_source/babelfish-compatibility.md

 For more information about support in various versions, see [Supported functionality in Babelfish by version](babelfish-compatibility.supported-functionality-table.md)\.
 For information about features that currently aren't supported, see [Unsupported functionality in Babelfish](#babelfish-compatibility.tsql.limitations-unsupported)\.

-For more information about Babelfish releases, see [Babelfish versions](babelfish-releases-updates.md)\.
+Babelfish for Aurora PostgreSQL is available with Aurora PostgreSQL\-Compatible Edition\.
+For more information about Babelfish releases, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html)\.

 | Functionality or syntax | Description of behavior or difference |